nlesc-smcm/easybuild/README.md

 export MODULEPATH=$MODULEPATH:/data/$USER/software
 ```

-After this you can load the Trilinos module my using
+After this you can load the Trilinos module (and all of its dependencies) by using

 ```
-Trilinos/12.14.1-intel-2019a-Python-3.7.2
+module load Trilinos/12.14.1-intel-2019a-Python-3.7.2
 ```